SpangleLabs/gif_pipeline/README.md

 - `channels`: `list[Channel]`, A list of channel configurations, further detailed below
 - `workshop_groups`: `list[Workshop]`, A list of workshop configurations, further detailed below
 - `api_keys`: `dict`, A dictionary of API keys to various services, as detailed below
+- `website`: `WebsiteConfig`, A dictionary of website configuration information, for the backend and frontend deployments

 ### Channel configuration
 Each channel is a dictionary in the base `channels` list.
 They have these keys: